That Winter, the Wind Blows

-That Winter, the Wind Blows is a 2013 South Korean television romantic drama series broadcast by SBS.
+That Winter, the Wind Blows is a 2013 South Korean television romantic drama series broadcast by SBS TV.
 The series is based on the 2002 Japanese drama series Forget Love (愛なんていらねえよ、夏, Ai nante Irane yo, Natsu) and was previously adapted into the 2006 Korean film Love Me Not.
 Directed by Kim Kyu-tae, it stars Zo In-sung and Song Hye-kyo.
 It aired from February 13 to April 3, 2013, replacing The Great Seer and was replaced by All About My Romance.
 A gambler and con man (Jo) pretends to be the long-lost brother of a blind heiress (Song), but these two damaged people come to find the true meaning of love after getting to know each other.

 Synopsis

 A melodrama about a man and a blind woman who doesn't believe in love.
 Oh Soo is an orphan who is left heartbroken after his first love dies.
 He leads a life as a high-stakes gambler.
 Oh Young is a lonely visually-impaired heiress whose parents are dead.
 She has an older estranged brother.
 She inherited her parents' wealth.
 Oh Soo pretends to be Oh Young's brother in order to inherit her wealth when she dies.
 However, the two soon learn the true meaning of love.